AtlantiaKing/GP2-Minecraft/README.md

 When a player looks at a sheep in range, the player can hit the sheep.
 A sheep has a certain amount of health.
 When the health reaches zero, the sheep dies and it drops a wool block.
 When the sheep is hit, it will run in a random direction with a higher speed then normal walking.

+## Game design patterns used
+Component
+State
+Observer

+## Shaders written in HLSL
+World shader using tilemap as texture (with techniques for opaque and transparent)
+Outline renderer
+Skybox

+## Gameplay features
+Infinite voxel world
+Breaking and placing blocks
+Hotbar inventory and health
+Sheep (friendly mob)
+Animations (sheep and hand)
+Flowing water and swimming
+Post processing effects such as depth fog underwater and game over screen